CloudWithChris/presentations.cloudwithchris.com/content/deploying-static-sites-to-azure/_index.md

 Deploy static content to a cloud-based storage service that can deliver them directly to the client.
 This can reduce the need for potentially expensive compute instances.
 {{% /note %}}

-# Static Content Hosting Pattern
+# Static Content Hosting Pattern is useful when...

 <div class="container">
   <div class="col">
     <img src="images/static-content-hosting.png" />
   </div>
   <div class="col">
-  This pattern is useful when:

   <ul>
     <li>Wanting to minimise the cost of hosting static resources from expensive compute platforms (e.g. images for a dynamic website, or an entire website that is static in nature)</li>
     <li>Making content accessible across geographical regions by using Content Delivery Networks (CDNs).</li>